mampfes/hacs_waste_collection_schedule/README.md

 *For developers:* This framework can be easily enhanced to support further waste collection service providers or other services which provide schedules.

+If you like this component, please give it a star on [github](https://github.com/mampfes/hacs_waste_collection_schedule).

 ## Table of Contents

 - [Examples](#examples)